 Pivotal Tracker is a task management service and the backbone of our workflow.
 All work that needs to be performed is represented on a Pivotal Tracker Story.
 Stories can have task lists, attachments, and conversation threads.
 They are grouped and organized to fit the evolution of your individual product.

-At the end of our Release Planning meeting, we look holistically at development needs.
+At the end of our Product Strategy Sprint, we look holistically at development needs.
 We build out a product development roadmap, organized into releases and weekly iterations so that the coming months are clearly defined.

 Your team will work an average of 32 focused hours per week, and they will be dedicated solely to your project for the entirety of our engagement.
 By working with the same team day after day, week after week, we’re able to reduce waste and increase efficiency to keep your project moving forward at a fast and predictable pace.

 One of our senior team members will serve as your product manager and primary account manager.
-During your Release Planning phase, we'll determine if they need to serve in a dedicated capacity, working only on your project, or if they can be effective managing your project in addition to other client projects.
+During your Product Strategy Sprint, we'll determine if they need to serve in a dedicated capacity, working only on your project, or if they can be effective managing your project in addition to other client projects.
 Their role is about driving the project forward.
 By providing unbiased product development insights, they will serve as your advocate throughout the development process.